piotr-walen/cloudpico/README.md

 Overview

-This project is a small, self-hosted weather station stack built around a Raspberry Pi Pico (firmware in TinyGo) publishing sensor telemetry over MQTT, with a Go backend that ingests readings into SQLite and exposes an HTTP API.
+This project is a self-hosted weather station stack built around a Raspberry Pi Pico (firmware in TinyGo) publishing sensor telemetry over MQTT, with a Go backend that ingests readings into SQLite and exposes an HTTP API.
 It also serves a simple HTML web client for viewing current conditions and basic history.

 Architecture